 Curriculum

-CPPM is a two-year full-time postgraduate course, leading to the award of Master of Arts (MA) in Contemporary Physical Performance Making from the Estonian Academy of Music and Theatre.
+CPPM is a two-year full-time postgraduate course that leads to the award of a Master of Arts (MA) in Contemporary Physical Performance Making from the Estonian Academy of Music and Theatre.

 Curriculum structure